Pratham0741-lab/PORTFOLIO-GENERATOR_V2/README.md

 now open app.py file and in terminal type --> python app.py then you will get a local host link like http://127.0.0.1:5000 open it and use the AI PORTFOLIO GENERATOR

+A contextual disclaimer for the Project the portfolio generator accepts the resume only in pdf format and for image generation it requires a minute or so